The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.

 given by the American Board of Ophthalmology, designed to fully

-assess the physcian's knowledge, experience and skills.
+assess his/her knowledge, experience and skills.
 Some ophthalmologists

-also have a subspecialty Board Certification by the American Board of
+also have sub-specialty Board Certification by the American Board of Eye Surgeons in

 The letters F.A.C.S. ( Fellow of the American College of Surgeons)